 Swiss chard and beans soup makes a cheap meal that is quick and satisfying.
 And it will feed a hungry family in a hurry!

-A Win-Win all the way!!
+A Win-Win, all the way!!

-leaves are a bright green color
+with leaves that are a bright green color

 its white stalks are long and thin (not wider than 1 inch)